 Livepatch important for servers

-If your server is powered by Ubuntu, then you should enable Canonical Livepatch.
+If Ubuntu powers your server, then you should enable Canonical Livepatch.
 Livepatch will silently install Kernel updates without requiring a system reboot.
-Though it is also availbale for Desktop users but is less useful.
+However, it is also available for Desktop users but is less useful.

-The entire purpose of Livepatch is to prevent the system reboot after the kernel updates, the desktop users will anyway restart the computer every now and then.
-So Livepatch can be installed and setup but will rarely be used.
+The entire purpose of Livepatch is to prevent the system reboot after the kernel updates; the desktop users will anyway restart the computer now and then.
+So Livepatch can be installed and set up but will rarely be used.